Select the grade your student is in to view ways to support them.

 Explore Types of Education after High School

 The Montana Career Information System is a web-based portal provided by the Montana Department of Labor and Industry.
 Any Montanan can access the portal by providing their location and zip code.
 Students can take career assessments based on their interests and receive recommendations.
 The site allows you to do side by side comparisons of up to three post-secondary schools at one time.
-The career pathways part of the website allows students and parents to compare salaries based on level of education.
+The career pathways part of the website allows students and parent/guardians to compare salaries based on level of education.
 Topics include occupations, apprenticeships, and paying for education.

 Learn How to Pay for College